-Extension: We currently do not offer an extension, but may operate a four-night extension to Nouadhibou in Mauritania from 2023 onwards.
+Extension: We currently do not offer an extension for this tour.

 In a sentence: Africa has so much to offer before you even reach the Sahel; this is perhaps the only trip in the world with a good chance of delivering Sand Cat, Fennec Fox and Atlantic Humpback Dolphin.

 When one thinks of African wildlife, one could be forgiven for not having the Sahara cross your mind.
 In the main, the biodiversity of this vast desert is low, and what wildlife does exist is kept at low levels by low-quality habitat and unfettered poaching and pastoralism in the fringes of the Sahara.
 In recent years, this perception has begun to change, driven in part by the re-wilding of the desert reserves of Chad, but also by the emergence of the Western Sahara as an exciting and novel safari destination.

 Flanked on one side by the dunes of the Sahara and on the other by the wild Atlantic Ocean, Dakhla finds itself at a crossroads between the desert and the sea.
 The shallow waters of Dakhla Bay are amongst the most reliable places on the continent to find the enigmatic Atlantic Humpback Dolphin.
 Inland, things only get more exciting as the desert plays host to rarities including Desert Hedgehog, Saharan Striped Polecat and African Golden Wolf.
 The highlights, though, must surely be the trifecta of nocturnal felids and canids; Rueppell's Fox, Fennec Fox and Sand Cat.
 Long night drives into the depths of the Sahara will focus on delivering sightings of all these creatures and much more - this itinerary is exhausting but exhilarating, and a can't-miss for serious safari enthusiasts.